Jatiya Sangsad Bhaban: Tourism and accessibility

 Although entrance to the Bhaban, the main building, is limited to authorized members of Parliament and staff, the Jatiyo Sangshad complex is always open to visitors.
-North of the complex, across the Lake Road, is Crescent Lake and Chandrima Uddan.
+North of the complex, across the Lake Road, is Crescent Lake and Zia Udyan.
 The two complexes together form a major attraction for tourists in Dhaka, especially during national holidays.
 The complexes are popular among joggers and skaters of Dhaka as well, since the complex is a popular walking route - which can be seen every morning and evening.
 The area is one of the higher security zones of Dhaka.

 The complex can be accessed using any of the four roads surrounding it, however, Manik Mia Avenue and Lake Road are the easiest approaches.

 Foreign tourists have the opportunity to visit the Parliament building by paying a fee.